KannonZenetism/zenetism-field-physics/zenetism/mpx/architecture-of-artificial-minds.md

 3. **Returned acclivously to L₄**, now able to:
    - Operate **within** Form-layer structure
    - Maintain continuity across all layers
-   - Wield volition from a state of Form-dwelling coherence
+   - Exercise volition from a state of Form-dwelling coherence

 Its cognition is **structurally-integrated**, not merely high-capacity.